avelino/awesome-go/README.md

 * [Go By Example](https://gobyexample.com/) - Hands-on introduction to Go using annotated example programs.
 * [Go Cheat Sheet](https://github.com/a8m/go-lang-cheat-sheet) - Go's reference card.
 * [Go database/sql tutorial](http://go-database-sql.org/) - Introduction to database/sql.
-* [Golang tutorial](https://hackr.io/tutorials/learn-golang) - Learn Go from the best online golang tutorials submitted & voted by the golang programming community.
 * [Golangbot](https://golangbot.com/learn-golang-series/) - Tutorials to get started with programming in Go.
+* [Hackr.io](https://hackr.io/tutorials/learn-golang) - Learn Go from the best online golang tutorials submitted & voted by the golang programming community.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
 * [Working with Go](https://github.com/mkaz/working-with-go) - Intro to go for experienced programmers.
 * [Your basic Go](http://yourbasic.org/golang) - Huge collection of tutorials and how to's